 1. South Rim

 The first stop on your trip to the Grand Canyon should be the South Rim.
 The best hotel to stay at here is El Tovar.
-You have to make reservations for this hotel like a year in advance, so check the website for when you can book.
+Keep in mind that even though it’s the best, it’s definitely still rustic, so don’t expect luxury. 😅 You have to make reservations for this hotel like a year in advance, so check the website for when you can book.
 I’d also recommend making dinner reservations at the hotel as early as you can, because it’s the only decent place to eat.
 Remember – you’re literally going to be in the middle of no where, there aren’t many options. 😄 There are tons of biking and hiking trails to choose from on the South Rim, and it is very overwhelming so I’m just going to tell you what we did.
 We rented bikes from Bright Angel Bike Rentals, they drove us to Hopi Point, and then we biked from there to Hermit’s Rest.
 It was downhill most of the way so I’d describe that as an easy and relaxing bike trail.
 Then for the walking trails, one day we went on the trail that leaves right from the hotel that goes along the South Rim – THAT was beautiful and easy and you have to do that.
 And the next day, we hiked on the Bright Angel Trail.
 The Bright Angel Trail, in my opinion, is an advanced trail.
 I did NOT last long on this trail. 🤣 It actually goes down into the canyon so after 30 minutes I was like no. I’m done.
 I’m goin back.
 That’s enough adventure for me. 🤣

 I describe the trails and hotel in more detail here ⬇️